|

 instincts

-can
+can still

-be
+be found

-in
+in the

 breed